jiarong/SSUsearch/README.md

 The `metadata.tsv` file is metadata about samples with the following headers:
 - ID: sample name
-- GROUP: treatment that a sample belong to
+- GROUP: treatment that a sample belongs to
-- R1: path for unmerged R1 of paired ends
+- R1: path of unmerged R1 of paired ends
-- R2: path unmerged R2 of paired ends
+- R2: path of unmerged R2 of paired ends
-- merged: path merged of paired ends
+- merged: path of merged paired ends
 - **Try to use absolute paths to avoid troulbe; If relative paths are used, they should be relative to working direcory (WORKDIR in config.yaml file)**
-- ssuserch internally only pick one read from paired ends for clustering and taxonomy summary; it is very flexible on input formats: merged, unmerged, single ends are all allowed.
+- ssusearch internally only pick one read from paired ends for clustering and taxonomy summary; it is very flexible on input formats: merged, unmerged, single ends are all allowed.
 Single end data can be put under R1. use NA or empty string ("") if no such a file.

 The `config.yaml` file has parameter setting for tools in the pipeline.
 It is YAML format.
 The `metadata.tsv` path is also set in `config.yaml`.